 Floating shelves give that minimal look with the help of internal brackets.
 These brackets usually include at least two rods that support the shelves from the inside.
 The shelf casing has holes that allow the brackets to slide into place.
 Then the shelf is secured to the wall by tightening screws located underneath the shelf.
 Not so magical now, huh?
 They still look great, though!

 To attach your floating shelves, you'll need a ladder, wall anchors, and all the typical tools for hanging something on the wall.
 This includes a screwdriver, drill, level, pencil, tape measure, and stud finder.

-Here are the steps to hanging floating shelves:
+Here are the steps to installing and hanging floating shelves:

 Find the studs using your stud finder.